okeeffed/cheat-sheets/AWS/AWS-CloudFormation-MasterClass.md

 1. How to organise templates: you can have a layered architecture (horizontal layers) vs service oriented architecture (vertical layers).
 2. Use cross stack references eg. to reference a VPC or subnet
+3. Make sure the template is environment agnostic to do dev / test / prod and across regions / accounts seemlessly.